jeff-r/presser/README.md

 It's pretty raw, but it (barely) scratches my itch, so it might not get updated for a bit.

+To run it:

+ * Install it as a gem ("gem install presser"),
-To run it: either install it as a gem ("rake -T" to see the rake options to do that) and run "presser", or run the bin/presser script.
+ * Install it as a gem from this repository ("rake -T" in the repository's main directory to see the rake options to do that)
+ * Clone the repository and run its bin/presser script.

 The command "presser -h" will get you a list of options.